Plant Science

 Related Programs

-The plant science degree provides students with an interdisciplinary perspective on the science of plant production and its applications for managing plants in human and natural systems.
+The Plant Science degree provides students with an interdisciplinary perspective on the science of plant production and its applications for managing plants in human and natural systems.
 Students work with faculty advisors to craft a plan of study that helps them gain expertise in a wide array of potential topics, such as sustainable and organic crop production, plant breeding, and genetics, biotechnology, greenhouse and landscape industries, native plant conservation, plant health, and protection, soil management and productivity, and turfgrass.

 This major is offered to both incoming freshmen as well as transfer students who have the appropriate credentials through the statewide programs at Gainesville’s main campus, the Fort Lauderdale Research and Education Center, the Mid-Florida Research and Education Center in Apopka, or the West Florida Research and Education Center in Milton.